Realms in Zulip

 Zulip allows multiple realms to be hosted on a single instance.
-Realms are the Zulip codebases’s internal name for what we refer to in user documentation as an organization (the name “realm” comes from Kerberos).
+Realms are the Zulip codebase’s internal name for what we refer to in user-facing documentation as an organization (the name “realm” comes from Kerberos).

 Wherever possible, we avoid using the term

 string or documentation; “Organization” is the equivalent term used in

 those contexts (and we have linters that attempt to enforce this rule